nikolay-turpitko/x-go-templator/README.md

 had to remove existing icu-devtools installation, because of conflict (`sudo apt purge icu-devtools`).

+I borrowed this script and ICU lib binding approach from https://github.com/uber-go/icu4go.
+Refer it for details.

 TODO: check if it goes to go/bin
 TODO: probably, add a link to binary, built by Travis?